rse/hostid/README.md

 --------

-This is a small Node module for determining the Universally Unique Identifier (UUID) of a Host, based its IEEE MAC address (or as a fallback based on a fingerprint of its platform parameters).
+This is a small Node module for determining the Universally Unique Identifier (UUID) of a Host, based either its IEEE MAC address (primary source) or a fingerprint of its platform parameters (secondary source).

 Getting HostId
 --------------